growthtools/growth-tools-brand/README.md

     base
       globals: this is where your base styles are housed ex: basic structure that is true across all pages
-      resets: this is where your styles go that override and align various browser differences pages
+      resets: this is where your styles go that override and align various browser differences components
+      buttons: global button styles, colors should correspond with brand
+      forms: global form styles, colors should correspond with brand pages
       example: this is where page specific styles are located, ex: _home.scss main.scss: this is where all your import statements are located